samuelbaldasso/samuelbaldasso/README.md

 ## 🎯 Objective

-I am always looking to grow as a fullstack Java developer, facing interesting challenges and contributing to projects that make a positive impact.
+I am always looking to grow as a Java backend SDE, facing interesting challenges and contributing to projects that make a positive impact.

 ## 🌐 Contact